Perry Johnson (businessman): Political positions

-Social Issues
+Social issues

-Johnson is pro-life and strongly against abortion believing that life begins at conception.
-When he ran for Governor of Michigan in 2022, Johnson did not rule out banning abortion for survivors of rape and sexual assault, stating "two wrongs don’t make a right".
+Johnson is strongly against abortion, believing that life begins at conception.
+When he ran for Governor of Michigan in 2022, Johnson did not rule out banning abortion for survivors of rape and sexual assault, stating "two wrongs don't make a right".
 Johnson believes abortion to be an issue of states' rights, though he's expressed support for national restrictions.

 Johnson is a vocal supporter of a federal ban on gender-affirming care for transgender minors, stating "never again will we allow transition therapy for minors.
-It is child abuse.”
+It is child abuse."